MinecraftCodeEdu/Blocklycraft/docs/API-Reference.md

 Contains the description of the Minecraft blocks for Blockly

+## Blockly-Minecraft blocks
+Coalab (2018.03.06)

+Contains the description of the Minecraft blocks for Blockly

 ## Blockly -> ScriptCraft Javascript Code generator
 Lauro Canonica: Original author (Devoxx4kids Lugano 2015.04)

+Contains the generator for the javascript used in scriptcraft

+## Blockly -> ScriptCraft Javascript Code generator
+Coalab (2018.03.06)

 Contains the generator for the javascript used in scriptcraft